Hyperbolic groups and local connectivity: Separating horoballs and global cut points

 \section{Separating horoballs and global cut points}

 This section introduces the property $(\ddag_M)$ and gives an elaboration of the proof of \cite[Prop.~3.3]{BestvinaMess91}.
 In order to create paths in the boundary of a one-ended hyperbolic group $G$, Bestvina--Mess introduce $(\ddag_M)$, which may or may not hold in the Cayley graph of $G$.
 This property allows one to locally push paths outward away from a basepoint.
 It turns out that the obstruction to $(\ddag_M)$ is the existence of a separating horoball in the Cayley graph.
-Developing this idea, Bestvina--Mess show that if $(\ddag_M)$ fails to hold for any $M>0$, then the boundary must contain a global cut point.
+Developing this idea, Bestvina--Mess show that if $(\ddag_M)$ fails to hold for any $M>0$, then the boundary must contain a cut point.
+Recall that a \emph{cut point} of a connected topological space $Z$ is a point $p\in Z$ such that $Z - \{p\}$ is disconnected.
 Subsequently, it was shown that the boundary of a one-ended hyperbolic group can never contain a cut point, which implies that $(\ddag_M)$ holds for every $M>0$.